emilyrosenberg/worldviews/README.md

 - Authentication - Logged in Status: As a user I can tell if I am logged in or not so that I can log in if I need to
 - Authentication - Refreshing access tokens: As a user I can maintain my logged-in status until I choose to log out so that my user experience is not compromised
 - Navigation: Conditional rendering - As a logged out user I can see sign in and sign up options so that I can sign in/sign up
-- Avatar: As a user I can view user's avatars so that I can easily identify users of the application
+- Avatar: As a user I can view users' avatars so that I can easily identify users of the application

 #### Adding & Liking Posts (from walkthrough)
 - Create posts: As a logged in user I can create posts so that I can share my images with the world!